-In a behavior based interview, the questions asked are based on a core set of competencies identified by job analysis data as most relevant to that job.
+In a behavior based interview, the questions asked are based on a core set of competencies identified by relevant job analysis data.
 The questions require the applicants to think of a specific situation and describe how they have responded to similar situations in the past.
 To solicit the best possible understanding of the candidate's behavior, each question should incorporate the following three components:

 - What was the situation?

 Plan ahead and identify an appropriate space to interview.
 We recommend conducting the interview in an environment that is private and free from distractions to help the candidate feel comfortable.

 Prior to the interview, review the job description, the candidate's resume, and any data included with the application (e.g., assessment results, writing samples, skills test results, etc.).
 Review the resume for gaps in employment, frequent job changes, or short job tenure.
 Identify specific areas that you would like to probe for more information in advance.